 Day 13: Tashkent to London.
-Morning flight to London (direct with Uzbekistan Airways) arriving Heathrow c.
-2.30pm.
+Morning flight to London (direct with Uzbekistan Airways; only in September via Istanbul with Turkish Airlines), arriving London Heathrow around 2:30pm (4.00pm in September).

 Lecturers

 Dr Peter Webb.
 Lecturer in Arabic at Leiden University and a specialist in the cultural history of the Muslim world.
 Peter has travelled extensively across the Middle East and Central Asia and has studied at the Universities of Damascus and Isfahan.
 He held a fellowship at the Museum of Islamic Art, Berlin, where he researched Muslim architecture and Arabic calligraphy, studying monuments of medieval Egypt and Uzbekistan.
 In Oman, he studied pre-Islamic sites and local shrines dedicated to ancient Arabian prophets in as part of his current research focus on the legends and history of Arabia.
 His publications include Imagining the Arabs (Edinburgh University Press, 2016), a comprehensive exploration of the Arab people in early Islam, and The Arab Thieves (Brill, 2019), a critical study of Arabian outlaw tales.